 I am a family guy and beside work help my wife with her own school business and manage kids.
 Regularly play Table Tennis and 8 Ball Pool with my two boys and friends.

 What is your inspiration, how did you get idea to establish yourself in tech as well as cyber entrepreneur?

 Steve Jobs of “Apple” inspired me the most.
 I was always into business though my dad was in service.
 I learned a lot from my mom and her brothers with business background.
 They were my first teachers.
 Before establishing a tech firm, I had experience of running a design studio, a printing press and an Ad Agency.

-What skillset do a cyber-entrepreneurship must exhibit?
+What skills do a cyber-entrepreneur must exhibit?

 To successfully run any business, you need to be hard working, should have courage to take risks, faith and a bit of luck.
 In Tech business you just multiply all four qualities at least 5 times.

 We see many of trading sites claim big but when it comes to quality only few meet the commitments.
 Do you think the scenario is hurting the web space of Pakistan and it is difficult to filter out serious contenders?

 Let people do what they are doing.
 They will phase out quickly.
 Technology has its advantages, one the consumers are young and vocal.
 Bad word spread faster, second business is integrated with other businesses so if you are not good your partners will leave you.